xsmh/duoqin-doov-hacking/README.md

 There are a few LineageOS ROMs available that you can try.
 I'm going to flash DumberOS as it's currently the best option for these keypad phones.

+>[!CAUTION]
+> DumberOS is a system image that's meant to be flashed to the **system** partition, and **not** the super partition.
+Flashing it to the super partition can take your device into a bootloop that can be difficult to get out of.

 1. [Enter fastboot](#enter-fastboot) mode if you aren't in it already.
 2. Run `fastboot reboot fastboot` and wait for the device to reboot into fastboot**D** (colored text on black background).